 Sage Tea Benefits

 There is a Medieval saying: “Cur moriatur homo, cui salvia crescit in horto?”.
-Translated from Latin this means: “Why should a man die, while sage grows in his garden?”.
+Translated from Latin, this means: “Why should a man die, while sage grows in his garden?”.
 This is due to the beliefs surrounding Sage Tea Benefits.
 Here at The Kent and Sussex Tea and Coffee Company, we have built upon the foundations of this motto with our very own Sage Tea.

-Nowadays, we tend to best enjoy sage when it’s added to delicious stuffing for our family Sunday lunch.
+Nowadays, we tend to mostly enjoy sage in delicious stuffing for our family Sunday lunch.
 However, we have a new tradition for you to embrace!
 So, what are you waiting for?

 What is Sage Tea?

 Sage consists of a woody stem that can reach 2 feet (0.6 metres) in height.
-Its leaves are usually 2.5 inches (6.35 centimetres) long and 1 inch (2.54 centimetres) wide, are oblong in shape, greyish-green in colour.
+Its leaves are usually 2.5 inches (6.35 centimetres) long, and 1 inch (2.54 centimetres) wide, and are oblong in shape and greyish-green in colour.

-These flowers contain both male (stamens) and female (pistil) reproductive organs.
-The Latin name for sage is “Salvia”, which derives from the word “salvare”, meaning “to save”.
-This alone indicates the incredible health benefits of Sage.
-When brewed as a herbal tea, Sage Leaf Tea is easily recognised by its bold, herbaceous aroma and its smooth mellowness.
+Interestingly, the Latin name for sage is “Salvia”, which derives from the word “salvare”, meaning “to save”.
+This alone alludes to Sage Tea benefits.
+When brewed, Sage Leaf Tea is easily recognised by its bold, herbaceous aroma and smooth mellowness.

 History of Sage

-Years later, the Romans used sage for improved digestive health which still applies today, as well as for preserving meat due to its antibacterial properties.
-In 812CE, the world renowned Emperor Charlemagne, one of Europe’s greatest medieval rulers, loved Sage so much that he ordered all state farms (which were mostly monasteries) have the plant growing in their gardens.
-Sage was also considered a sacred plant during this period and was used to ward off evil spirits.
+In 812CE, Emperor Charlemagne, one of Europe’s greatest medieval rulers, loved Sage so much that he ordered all state farms (which were mostly monasteries) to plant it in their gardens.
+During this period, some people even used it to ward off evil spirits!

-In 1653, the famous botanist, herbalist, and physician, Nicholas Culpeper (1616-1654), wrote of Sage and its health benefits.
+In 1653, the famous botanist, herbalist, and physician, Nicholas Culpeper (1616-1654), wrote of Sage Tea benefits.
 He said:

-“The juice of Sage drank with vinegar, hath been of good use in time of the plague at all times.
-Gargles likewise are made with Sage, rosemary, honey-suckles, and plantain, boiled in wine or water, with some honey or allum put thereto, to wash sore mouths and throats, cankers, or the secret parts of man or woman, as need requires.
+The juice of Sage drank with vinegar, hath been of good use in time of the plague at all times.
+Gargles likewise are made with Sage, rosemary, honey-suckles, and plantain.
+Boiled in wine or water, with some honey or alum put thereto, to wash sore mouths and throats, cankers, or the secret parts of man or woman, as need requires.
 And with other hot and comfortable herbs.

-It is much commended against the stitch, or pains in the side coming of wind, if the place be fomented warm with the decoction thereof in wine, and the herb also after boiling be laid warm thereunto”.
+It is much commended against the stitch, or pains in the side coming of wind, if the place be fomented warm with the decoction thereof in wine, and the herb also after boiling be laid warm thereunto.

 Is Sage Tea good for you?
 The answer is yes, absolutely!
 And in more than one way.
 In fact, Sage Tea benefits your health in a multitude of ways, some you couldn’t even begin to imagine.

 Most notably, sage contains high concentrations of numerous vitamins and minerals, including Vitamins A, C, B-family, K, and E, as well as calcium, copper, fibre, calcium, iron, magnesium, potassium, and zinc.

 Antioxidants Found in Sage

-Antioxidants, meanwhile, have the ability to slow down the damaging effects of oxidation through their work in neutralising free radicals.
-Enter Sage Tea, a wonder-brew with an antioxidant punch like none other.
-The antioxidant potential of Sage Tea benefits is supported by a study published in the “Frontiers in Pharmacology” in 2011.
+Antioxidants, meanwhile, can slow down the damaging effects of oxidation through their work in neutralising free radicals.
+Enter Sage Tea, a wonder-brew with a terrific antioxidant punch.
+Researchers have long recognised the Antioxidant found in Sage Tea; for example in a study published in the “Frontiers in Pharmacology” in 2011.

 Already, many reputable institutes have suggested correlations between frequent Sage Tea consumption and the reduced risk of developing certain types of cancer.
-It’s only a matter of time before we know more on how the antioxidants in Sage Tea can improve our everyday way of life.
+It’s only a matter of time before we know more about how the antioxidants in Sage Tea can improve our everyday way of life.

 Sage and Weight Loss

-While the jury’s still out on Sage Tea and cancer, it is a certainty that this beverage can help you drop those pesky pounds.
+While the jury’s still out on Sage Tea and cancer, it is a near certainty that this beverage can help you drop those pesky pounds.
 How?

-According to this study, chronic stress disrupts our sleep and our blood sugar levels.
+According to this study, chronic stress disrupts our sleep and blood sugar levels.
 This leads to increased hunger and comfort eating, a common cause of weight gain.
-From there, this then leads to further disrupted sleep, even higher levels of stress and even more disrupted blood sugars.
+This, in turn, leads to further disrupted sleep, even higher levels of stress and even more disrupted blood sugars.

-Sage Tea for Menopause
+Sage Tea for Hot Flashes

-Around 50% of the women experienced a significant decrease in hot flushes by the week four mark, just halfway through the study, while 64% saw an improvement by the end of the eight-week-long study.
+Around 50% of the women experienced a significant decrease in hot flashes by the week four mark, just halfway through the study.
+64% saw an improvement by the end of the eight-week-long study.
 The results established an overall decrease in both the frequency and severity of hot flashes among those taking fresh sage daily.

 Sage tea Benefits for Hair

-2) Allow the mixture to cool then strain through a filter to remove the leaves.
+- 2. Allow the mixture to cool then strain through a filter to remove the leaves.

-3) Wash and rinse your hair as usual, and then pour Sage Tea over your scalp for a final rinse.
+- 3. Wash and rinse your hair as usual, and then pour Sage Tea over your scalp for a final rinse.

-4) Massage the tea into your scalp.
+- 4. Massage the Tea into your scalp.

-5) Continue this process frequently, perhaps daily or every other day.
+- 5. Continue this process frequently, perhaps daily or every other day.

 So, why and how does this work?
-Sage and Sage Leaf Tea contain beta-sitosterol, a 5-alpha-reductase compound which has long been used as an effective treatment for male pattern baldness.
+Sage and Sage Leaf Tea contain beta-sitosterol, a 5-alpha-reductase compound known for treating male pattern baldness.
 Furthermore, Sage is particularly effective in encouraging new hair growth.